 Iran launches missiles and drones at Israel as Israel attacks Iranian nuclear sites and top commanders, IDF says

-Warning sirens sounded across Israel on Friday and a military official told CBS News that dozens of Iranian ballistic missiles were en route to Israel.
+Warning sirens sounded across Israel on Friday and Iran fired dozens of missiles into Israel, in a retaliatory attack after Israel launched overnight airstrikes.

 Around 100 missiles were fired from Iran in two salvos.
-Most were intercepted by the Iron Dome, the IDF said.
+Most were intercepted by the Iron Dome, the IDF said, adding that there were a limited number of hits on structures, some from interception failures.

-A third wave of missiles is not expected, Berger reported, and people in Israel have been told they can leave their bomb shelters.
+A third wave of missiles is not expected, CBS News contributor Robert Berger reported, and people in Israel have been told they can leave their bomb shelters.

 Israel first launched airstrikes on Iran early Friday and announced its operation was targeting Iranian nuclear facilities, scientists and senior military commanders.
 Tehran responded by launching more than 100 drones at Israel on Friday morning, Israel's military said.
 Defrin said earlier Friday that Israel's air defenses had worked to "intercept the threats."
 Later Friday, an Israeli military official told reporters that while the threat wasn't over, Israel had managed to intercept many of Iran's UAVs.

-"Throughout the day, we once again demonstrated our ability to remove threats in a coordinated, precise and daring manner," Defrin said Friday night.
+"Throughout the day, we once again demonstrated our ability to remove threats in a coordinated, precise and daring manner," Defrin said Friday night local time.

 In a televised statement on Friday, Supreme Leader Ayatollah Ali Khamenei said the Iranian Armed Forces would respond fiercely to the strikes and leave Israel "helpless."